frostcone/magmaguy.com/wiki/en/elitemobs/dungeon_packager.md

 ## Adding the dungeon package file

 If you are creating a dungeon, you will need to manually add the dungeon package file into the freshly generated folder in the exports folder.
-Your dungeon package configuration file should follow the format described above and be placed in a folder called `dungeonpackages`.
+Your dungeon package configuration file should follow the format described above and be placed in a folder called `content_packages`.
 [Check file structure for more on that.](#file-structure).

 **Make sure you zip your dungeon once done!**